Possible Biden-Putin summit on the table as U.S. warns Russia preparing "full-scale assault" on Ukraine

 "We are always ready for diplomacy.
 We are also ready to impose swift and severe consequences should Russia instead choose war," White House Press Secretary Jen Psaki said in a statement late Sunday.
 "Currently, Russia appears to be continuing preparations for a full-scale assault on Ukraine very soon," she added.

-The announcement of a possible summit between the U.S. and Russian leaders was made by the office of French President Emmanuel Macron, who spent Sunday on the phone with both presidents in an attempt to broker the talks.
+The announcement of a possible summit between the U.S. and Russian leaders was made by the office of French President Emmanuel Macron, who spent Sunday on the phone with both presidents brokering the tentative agreement.

-The Russian-backed rebels claimed on Monday that four civilians were killed in their territory in Donbas over the last 24 hours, according to The Associated Press.
+The Russian-backed rebels claimed on Monday that four civilians had been killed in their territory in Donbas over the last 24 hours, according to The Associated Press.

-Russian security officials were quoted by the country's media, meanwhile, as saying a shell from Ukraine had struck a guard post just across the border on Russian soil in the Rostov region.
-Russian media reported no casualties from the purported shell strike.
+Russian security officials were quoted by the country's media, meanwhile, as saying a shell from Ukraine had struck a guard post just across the border, inside Russia's Rostov region.
+There were no casualties reported in that alleged strike, but then there was a more serious accusation.

+Russia's military claimed that two vehicles carrying Ukrainian "saboteurs" into Russia had been destroyed, and that "as a result of clashes, five people who violated the Russian border" were killed.

+It was the first claim by Russia that Ukrainians had breached the country's border — a claim that was quickly labeled "fake news" by Ukraine's government, which said there were no Ukrainian forces operating in Russia's Rostov border region.

 The Ukrainian military's policy for years has been not to return fire along the front line unless there's deemed to be an imminent threat to life.